Why School of Vedic Sciences

 MIT Group of Institutions has earned a solid reputation in Maharashtra and elsewhere for higher education in science, engineering, medicine and management.
 As a result, it routinely attracts a steady stream of talented individuals for mainstream education in diverse areas.

 MIT School of Vedic Sciences is uniquely positioned to leverage this well-established ecosystem.
 Specifically, it will channelize and enrich the talent of its students by offering them a parallel curriculum of Vedic scientific education.
 Mainstream bachelors and master’s students will be able to study Vedic subjects as electives.
 Similarly, those who opt for mainstream education in Vedic Sciences can take up contemporary subjects as electives.
 This crossbreeding of subjective and objective skills will create a unique blend of talent that will enhance the graduating students’ value to the society in the years to come.
 The physical co-location of both schools makes it especially convenient for students to train their skills across domains via multi-disciplinary projects and internships.
+Moreover, under the banner of Institute of Indic Knowledge Studies (IIKS), SVS also offers certificate programs to professionals and other individuals to hone their relevant skills with the Vedic perspective.

 The contemporary society’s need of the hour is skillful integration of the foundational, holistic and value-based subjective Vedic knowledge with the practical economic utility and efficiency benefits of modern scientific knowledge.
 Hence, we believe these streams should go hand-in-hand for the best overall welfare of the society.
 MIT School of Vedic Sciences offers a step in that direction.